Manny Castro: Senate

 In the 2024 general election, Castro was the Democratic nominee for the third district of the Northern Mariana Islands Senate against independent candidate and incumbent Senate President Edith DeLeon Guerrero.
 Castro defeated DeLeon Guerrero receiving 5,178 votes to Deleon Guerrero's 4,210 votes.
 He was succeeded in Precinct 2 by Daniel Iwashita Aquino Jr, the former head of the Commonwealth Bureau of Military Affairs, who was elected alongside incumbent Paul Sablan.

 In July 2025, Castro proposed an amendment to substantially reduce the size of the Commonwealth Legislature, reducing the Senate to six members and the House to thirteen members.
+In June 2026, Castro joined the Republican Party and endorsed their ticket for governor and lieutenant governor in the 2026 gubernatorial election.